 The major benefits of a purchasing card are:

-- Additional spending controls: Purchasing cards provide business owners with additional spending controls, such as managing employee and business purchases through a portal and setting limits on spending amounts and spending categories; you can also issue employee cards and lock or unlock their individual cards
+- Additional spending controls: Purchasing cards provide business owners with additional spending controls, such as managing employee and business purchases through a portal and setting limits on spending amounts and spending categories.
+You also can issue employee cards and lock or unlock their individual cards.

 Pros & Cons of a P Card